 - Asthma.
 Early research suggests that taking cordyceps alone can reduce asthma symptoms in adults.
-However, other early research suggests that taking cordyceps along with other herbs for 6 months does not reduce the need for medication or improve asthma symptoms in children.
+However, other early research shows that taking cordyceps along with other herbs for 6 months does not reduce the need for medication or improve asthma symptoms in children.

-- Kidney damage caused by contrast dyes (Contrast induced nephropathy).
+- Kidney damage caused by contrast dyes (contrast induced nephropathy).
 Some early research shows that taking cordyceps while undergoing an exam using contrast dye reduces the chance of kidney damage caused by the dye.
 But other early research shows no benefit.

 - Kidney damage caused by the drug cyclosporine.
 There is early evidence that taking cordyceps with cyclosporine can reduce kidney damage caused by cyclosporine in people with kidney transplants.

 - Swelling (inflammation) of the liver caused by the hepatitis B virus (hepatitis B).
 Early evidence shows that taking cordyceps by mouth might improve liver function in people with hepatitis B. However, cordyceps seems to be less effective than the supplementsastragalus and fo-ti.

 - Kidney transplant.
 Early research shows that taking cordyceps with low-dose cyclosporine can improve 1-year survival, prevent transplant rejection, and reduce the risk of infection similar to taking standard dose cyclosporine in people who received a kidney transplant.
 Also, cordyceps seems to improve kidney transplant survival, kidney transplant rejection, and infection similar to azathioprine when taken with medications to prevent organ rejection.
 It might also reduce the risk of long-term impaired kidney function called chronic allograft nephropathy, which is the leading cause of kidney transplant failure.